Claudia Webbe: Parliamentary career

 In March 2023, a man who had bombarded Webbe with racist and misogynistic abuse was convicted of sending electronic communication intended to cause distress or anxiety and three counts of racially aggravated harassment.
 He was sentenced to 28 months' imprisonment.

 In December 2023, Webbe expressed her support for South Africa's ICJ genocide case against Israel.
-Webbe also alleged genocide in a December 2023 ICC complaint, becoming the first UK parliamentarian on record to do so.
-Additionally, she called upon the UK government, Prime Minister, and Labour party leader to reassess their stance on the matter, urging for a ceasefire.
+Webbe also alleged genocide in a December 2023 ICC complaint, becoming the first United Kingdom parliamentarian on record to do so.
+Additionally, she called upon the UK government, the prime minister, and the leader of the Labour party to reassess their stance on the matter, urging for a ceasefire.

-Webbe, in May 2024, announced that she would be running as an independent candidate in Leicester East at the 2024 General Election.
+Webbe, in May 2024, announced that she would be running as an independent candidate in Leicester East at the 2024 general election.
 The Workers Party of Britain said it would not stand a candidate against Webbe and would support her if she chose to stand again.
 Webbe failed in her re-election bid, receiving just 11.8% of the total vote share and finishing fourth.
-In a shock outcome, despite national polling predicting a major nationwide shift away from the governing Conservatives, their candidate, Shivani Raja, gained the seat - Webbe would emerge the only member of the 2019 parliamentary cohort to be unseated by a Conservative.
+In a shock outcome, despite national polling predicting a major nationwide shift away from the governing Conservatives, their candidate, Shivani Raja, gained the seat – Webbe would emerge the only member of the 2019 parliamentary cohort to be unseated by a Conservative.
 In 2025, Webbe announced she had joined the newly formed Your Party.